elunna/nerfhack-changelog/README.md

   * Acid
   * Shock
   * Poison
+  * Sleep
+  * Disintegration
 * Sources of vulnerability include the following:
   * Monster spellcasters' Vulnerability spell
   * magic trap spell effect
   * The Degenerator monster attack
   * The Soul Shadow monster attack
 * While vulnerable, the hero's resistance is decreased by 50%.
 If your resistance was below 50% it can go below 0% and act as a damage booster.
 * While vulnerable, players can not gain any additional resistances from eating corpses.
-If a player is crowned, all vulnerabilities are cleared before granting any resistances.
+* If a player is crowned, all vulnerabilities are cleared before granting any resistances.
+* Vulnerabilities can also be cleared by drinking milk.

 ### Impaired States and actions
-* Allow successfully using the #terrain command whilst impaired (xNetHack)
+* Allow successful use of the #terrain command whilst impaired (xNetHack)
 * Falling downstairs does more damage: 10-19 damage instead of 1d3 damage (K-Mod)
 * Falling onto sinks does more damage
 * Levitating into the ceiling does more damage